Time Out at Lake Hāwea

 The Sawyer Burn Track starts at the same point as the Kidds Bush Nature Walk.
 However it is much more strenuous, quickly climbing over 500 metres through beech forest, before opening out with fabulous views over Lake Hāwea.

 It takes about an hour to reach this high point, and you can continue on a flatter path for another hour or so to get to the hut.
-But it’s the superb views and the earlier section through the forest, rich with native fungi when we did it, that make this an excellent walk.
+But it’s the superb views and the earlier section through the forest, rich with native fungi when we did it, that makes this an excellent walk.

 9 images